odow/StochOptFormat/README.md

   A: Changing the quadratic coefficient matrices in solvers is slow, and doing so could easily make the problem non-convex.
 If you really want to, you could add a slack variable (and equality constraint) `z == parameter * x`, and then use `z * y`.
-If you are in this case, please open an issue, we would like to have examples.
+If you are in this case, please open an issue; we would like to see some real-world examples before proceeding further.

 - Q: Why haven't you written an interface to ⟨INSERT LANGUAGE HERE⟩ yet?